shtut16/course-scheduler/README.md

 # Fordham CS Department Course Scheduler

-This is an in-progress full-stack web application built using **React** for the frontend and **Django** for the backend.
+This is a full-stack web application built using **React** for the frontend and **Django** for the backend.
 It allows users to create, share, and manage calendar events collaboratively with features like user authentication, an admin dashboard, and conflict resolution (work in progress).